 Othello, William Shakespeare (Folger Shakespeare Library Series) Simon and Schuster.
 ISBN-13: 9780743477550

 Reading the Silver Screen, Thomas C. Foster HarperCollins.
 ISBN 978006211399

-Other works will be determined or provided by specific instructor at the start of the school year
+Other works will be determined or provided by specific instructor at the start of the school year Supplemental (this work is not required, but strongly encouraged)

 Summer Assignment